ankowals/saf/README.md

 		further enhancements:
 			- display environment information in test report
-			- consider tight autoIT integration or better use appium/winium for native win apps automation?
+			- consider autoIT integration or better use appium/winium for native win apps automation?

 		(to do) a way to downlaod any 3rd party symptoms from SUT like logs, trace files (create step def to run tcpdump on unix hosts or tshark/rawCap on windows hosts)